-We respectfully acknowledge the Meriam elders and participants who shared their knowledge.
-The interviewed elders and community members on Mer (in alphabetical order) are John Barsa, Aaron Bon, Elsa Day, Ron Day, Segar Passi, Alo Tapim, and four elders who wished to remain anonymous.
-We dedicate this paper to Uncle John Barsa, who passed away in February 2018, prior to publication of this paper.
-We thank those who assisted in the project in various ways, including (alphabetically): Kat Henaway, Bob Kaigey, Robert Kaigey, Fleur Kellenbach, Leah Lui-Chivizhe, the Mer Gem Ked Le, Martin Nakata, Aven Noah, Doug Passi, Michael Passi, Tommy Pau, Ken Thaiday, and the Barsa family.
+We respectfully acknowledge the Torres Strait Islander elders and participants who shared their knowledge.
+The interviewed elders and community members (in alphabetical order) are John Barsa, Aaron Bon, Elsa Day, Ron Day, Segar Passi, Alo Tapim, and four elders who wished to remain anonymous.
+We dedicate this paper to Uncle John Barsa, who passed away in February 2018, prior to this paper's publication.
+We thank those who assisted in the project in various ways, including (listed alphabetically): Kat Henaway, Bob Kaigey, Fleur Kellenbach, Leah Lui-Chivizhe, the Mer Gem Ked Le, Martin Nakata, Aven Noah, Doug Passi, Michael Passi, Tommy Pau, Ken Thaiday, and the Barsa family.